Coming Out Colton

-Coming Out Colton is an American reality streaming television series that follows Colton Underwood as he comes out of the closet.
+Coming Out Colton is an American reality television series created by Jeff Jenkins that follows Colton Underwood as he comes out of the closet.
 The unscripted series of six episodes premiered December 3, 2021, on Netflix.
 Underwood, a former professional football player, starred in the 23rd season of The Bachelor in 2019, before publicly coming out as gay in April 2021.

 Premise

 Coming Out Colton chronicles Underwood's coming-out process and his exploration of the LGBTQ+ community.
 Olympian skier Gus Kenworthy, who came out in 2015, appears in several episodes.
 The series also features Underwood meeting openly gay ex-NFL players David Kopay, Esera Tuaolo, and Michael Sam.

 Synopsis

 Colton Underwood, a former professional athlete, and reality TV star, competed on The Bachelorette and was later nicknamed by fans as the "virgin bachelor," dating 30 women on a Bachelor season of his own.
 In April 2021, Underwood came out of the closet on American network Good Morning America and in the following months released an exclusive Netflix docu-series on his journey going from a closeted, self-loathing 29-year-old to accepting himself as a gay man exploring the LGBTQ community.
 This television documentary also trails his career as an NFL player and his appearance as the bachelor in the 23rd season of the American TV reality series The Bachelor.

 Underwood emotionally said he chose to come out of the closet the day he heard of a restraining order against him, which was issued on September 14, 2020, just after a suspected overdose.
 They announced their breakup on May 29, 2020.
 Underwood came out as gay on April 14, 2021.

 Throughout the six-episode series, Underwood begins connecting with other prominent LGBTQ folks and LQBTQ athletes, exploring what made him feel like he needed to stay in the closet.
 The show provides a more intimate look at his coming-out process, before his Good Morning America interview, as he comes out to family members and brings the cameras with him as he prepares to share his truth with the world.